cdambert/github-example/README.md

-# github-example
+# Capstone Project
-example for IBM Data Science Professional Certificate
+This notebook will be mainly for the IBM Data Science Certification Capstone Project